String graphs are quasi-isometric to planar graphs: Introduction

 \begin{theorem} Let $S$ be a countable string graph. \footnote{We remark that \cref{thm:stringmain} does not hold for uncountable string graphs as can be seen by Wagner's \cite{wagner1967fastplattbare} characterization of uncountable planar graphs and the fact that the graph obtained from $|\mathbb{R}|$ 1-ended infinite paths by identifying their ends and then for each vertex adding $|\mathbb{R}|$ new adjacent vertices of degree 1 is a string graph.} Then there is a planar graph $G$ with $V(G)=V(S)$ such that

 for all $u,v\in V(S)$. \end{theorem} In other words, string graphs are quasi-isometric (or even bi-Lipschitz equivalent) to planar graphs.
 For finite string graphs the proof of \cref{thm:stringmain} yields a polynomial time (with respect to the size of a given representation of $S$ in the input) algorithm for generating such a planar graph $G$.
-Unfortunately, are string graphs that require exponentially sized representations~\cite{kratochvil1991stringexp}.
+Unfortunately, there are string graphs that require exponentially sized representations~\cite{kratochvil1991stringexp}.
 However, natural subclasses such as segment intersection graphs or more generally intersection graphs of convex compact path-connected subsets of $\mathbb{R}^2$, do have polynomially sized representations.
+We remark that if the string graph $S$ is locally finite, then the resulting planar graph $G$ is also clearly locally finite.

 \cref{thm:stringmain} has numerous applications.
-We first discuss some direct corollaries for string graphs.
-Afterwards, we shall discuss two further quasi-isometry results on metric planar graphs and complete Riemannian planes. \\
+We discuss some direct corollaries for string graphs.
+Afterwards, we shall discuss further quasi-isometry results on metric planar graphs and complete Riemannian surfaces before giving a couple more applications. \\

 Asymptotic dimension was introduced by Gromov \cite{GroAsyInv} for metric spaces and groups (via their Cayley graphs).
 This notion has had significant impact in geometric group theory, for instance Yu \cite{yu1998novikov} proved that finitely generated groups with finite asymptotic dimension satisfy the Novikov conjecture.
 For a survey of asymptotic dimension from this point of view, see~\cite{bell2008asymptotic}.
 In coarse graph theory, asymptotic dimension can be thought of as a coarse analogue of graph colouring.
 There has recently been significant progress on the study of asymptotic dimension in the intersection of structural graph theory and geometric group theory~\cite{ABRISHAMI2025string,bernshteyn2025large,bonamy2023asymptotic,davies2025strong,distel2023proper,dvovrak2025asymptotic,liu2023assouad}.
 There are also applications of asymptotic dimension to graph colouring and $\chi$-boundedness, for instance hereditary classes of graphs with bounded asymptotic dimension are either $\chi$-bounded or contain all Burling graphs \cite{ABRISHAMI2025string}.